Automattic/jetpack/modules/subscriptions/readme.md

 ## Assets for Subscriptions

+Those files are shared with wordpress.com.

 ### subscriptions.css

 CSS required to render the subscription widget

+### class-helpers.php

+This file introduces utilities to be used across Subscriptions shortcodes and widgets.

+### class-shortcode.php

+This handles handles registering the 2 shortcodes available in Jetpack and on WordPresss.com.

-### views.php
+### class-widget.php

-This file handles the registration of various subscriptions views, i.e. a widget and a block for the post editor.
+This file handles the registration of the Subscrpitions widget.

-This file is shared with wordpress.com